Shanti Kumar Desai: Personal life

 He was born to a Gujarati family in Amreli in Saurashtra, Bombay Presidency, India.
 His mother is Kunwarben and father is Shri Pritamlal Desai.
 He married Shantagauri Kanakiya.
 He died on 6 January 1986, survived by five children, 2 sons and 3 daughters and grandchildren.

 Career

 He learned music early and gave concerts to the royal families of that time.
-During the 3rd decade of the 20th century, he came to Mumbai and took a job of a broadcaster in HMV.
+During the 3rd decade of the 20th century, he came to Mumbai and took a job of a broadcaster in His Master's Voice.
 He was exposed to composition and music arrangement for Indian Cinema.
 He became a disciple of Shri Aman Ali Khan.

 Initially he gave music to a theater group in Bhangwadi area of Mumbai.
 He got his first break in the movie Navbharat from Victory Pictures in 1934.
 He worked with veteran singers of that time including Johrabai Ambawali, Rajkumari, Ameerbai Karnataki, Sardar Akhtar and Pinakin Shah.
 He composed for around 40 movies.

 He was also known as a harmonium player.
 In that era, music used harmonium and tabla only.